li-rongcheng/dotnet-csharp-microservice/README.md

 ## Bug

-- Websocket can't work behind the builtin ingress, so blazor server can't work
+- Websocket can't work behind the tye builtin ingress, so blazor server can't work

   That means: even if the ingress mapping https://localhost:8181/ (which maps to service `frontend-blazor-server`) can successfully open the UI